cmatthewbrooks/r2kit/README.md

 * sessionstarter.py - Run from inside an r2 session to auto rename imports, thunks, wrapper functions, and library functions.
 * funclist.py - Run from inside an r2 session or externally against a binary to list certain function types.
-* functoyara.py - Run from inside an r2 session to create a YARA signature for the bytes of the current function.
+* functoyara.py - Run from inside an r2 session to create a YARA signature for the bytes of the current function..

 See [WORKFLOW](WORKFLOW.md) for more information.

-## Todo

-* ~~Port a YARA generator script for function opcode bytes~~
-* Write script to create zignatures (.z files) for different standard library files to include in this project
-* Write script for basic function assistance aka resolving indirect calls, etc.
-* Write script to analyze call-chain gadgets in individual functions; experiment with auto-renaming
-* Finalize string set matching script (currently hacked together targeting sqlite3 string sets; need to clean up)
-* Rewrite using python3 to help Marcus LaFerrera's mood

 ## Thanks